ansibleguy76/ansibleforms/docs/forms.md

 comments: false

 # Hero section
-title: Forms.yaml
+title: First time use and Forms.yaml
 description: |
   Configuring AnsibleForms is done using 1 or more yaml files.<br>
   The master yaml file is <code>forms.yaml</code> and is the heart of your forms.<br><br>
-  This file is so important, this is likely the most important part of this help documentation.
+  This file is so important, this is likely the most important part of this help documentation to get you started.
 # Micro navigation
 micro_nav: true